mhelmetag/surfliner/README.md

 # SurflineR

-An API client for fetching Areas, Regions and Sub Regions from the Surfline Regions API.
+Go Client for the Surfline Regions API.

 ## Installation